Art in Public Spaces Master Plan

 Wrong area to focus on at this time and I highly doubt it will be any better in the future - my advise drop the concept and move on.

-Bruce Gower over 3 years ago
+Bruce Gower almost 4 years ago

 I like the idea of public art, in theory.
 But I don't think it works in Port Moody.
 The public art that has been commissioned in my view is a failure for the most part.
 The most relevant example is the major work in front of city hall.
 I think this exemplifies the inane, Disneyesque, infantile quality of most Port Moody public art.
 I would like to see those funds put to better use.

-Francis Lemieux over 3 years ago
+Francis Lemieux almost 4 years ago